Kaystringscode/Code-Quiz/README.md

 timer = 0

- When the game ends, user score will be displayed and user will have the ability to save their initials and their score
+ When the game ends, user score will be displayed and user will have the ability to save their initials and their score which is then stored in a High Scores page